Muthukumar-Subramaniam/server-hub/README.md

 # server-hub
+> ⚠️ **Note:** This repository is live and accessible, but this README documentation is currently under preparation.

 A one-stop automation toolkit to set up a central server for managing your home lab.
 After installation of latest AlmaLinux OS, from the Admin user you have created during the installation run the below.
 ( Download Link : [AlmaLinux-10-latest-x86_64-dvd.iso](https://repo.almalinux.org/almalinux/10/isos/x86_64/AlmaLinux-10-latest-x86_64-dvd.iso) )